 - What are the possible side effects of this medication, and should I stop taking it if it happens?

 - Can you help me understand the material you gave me?

 - Is my condition reversible, preventable and/or treatable?

 - Is there an alternative to the treatment suggested?

 - Are there other specialists I should see?
 Who should be involved in my care?

-It’s easy to forget what you want to ask once you’re at the doctor’s office, so be sure and bring a list of questions that includes any medications or supplements that you’re taking.
+It’s easy to forget what you want to ask once you’re at the health care professional’s office, so be sure to bring a list of questions that includes any medications or supplements that you’re taking.

 With improved health literacy, you can: